TD-Community/Tom2Git/README.md

 When the given Workfolder already contains files and subfolders the validation will fail in the case of polyrepo.
 When using monorepo and the Workfolder is already am existing Git repository, the validation will succeed.
 Only monorepo exports are able to be added to existing Git repo's.

 Following validation, an overview screen appears, showing the selected TOM projects and any set snapshots, which can still be adjusted at this stage.
+The **Dry run** option performs all extraction actions without creating a Git repository or executing any Git commands.
+Use this option to verify that the TOM project history can be extracted without issues for the selected projects.
+Since this approach is significantly faster, it is recommended to perform a dry run first to verify the valid state of TOM revision history.
+If no issues are encountered, proceed with the full export with Git actions enabled.

 Click **Start Export** to initiate the actual export process.
 During export, a **CANCEL** button is available to abort if needed.